Soaring energy costs could leave towns without nightlife, industry warns

 It also said small businesses should be included in the domestic energy price cap, with prices frozen at no higher than the current cap of around 28p per kWh.

+Prime Minister Liz Truss announced a support scheme for businesses and other non-domestic energy users on Thursday.

-It is calling on the Scottish Government to pass along the full 12 months of 50% rates reduction for this financial year that has been given to businesses south of the border, which it said has already been funded by the Treasury for businesses in Scotland, rather than the three months of support given by Holyrood which has now expired.
+NTIA Scotland is also calling on the Scottish Government to pass along the full 12 months of 50% rates reduction for this financial year that has been given to businesses south of the border, which it said has already been funded by the Treasury for businesses in Scotland, rather than the three months of support given by Holyrood which has now expired.

 Gavin Stevenson, vice-chairman of NTIA Scotland, said the sector has reached “crisis point”.